USS Washoe County: Decommissioning

 On 24 November 1970, Washoe County arrived at Bremerton, Washington, and, on 25 November 1970, her status changed to "in commission, in reserve."
 On 25 March 1971, the ship was decommissioned.

 Military Sealift Command service

 Washoe County was reactivated in January 1973 to serve as a cargo ship in a non-commissioned status with a civil service crew with the Military Sealift Command in January 1973, being designated the United States Naval Ship USNS Washoe County (T-LST-1165).
 This service continued until she was stricken from the Navy List on 1 November 1973.
 At that time, she was transferred to the Maritime Administration for layup in the National Defense Reserve Fleet at Suisun Bay, Benicia, California.
-The Washoe County was converted to civilian manning at Todd Shipyard in Long Beach, California during the summer of 1972 and was manned on 12 October by her civil service crew.
+The Washoe County was converted to civilian use at Todd Shipyard in Long Beach, California during the summer of 1972 and was crewed on 12 October by her civil service complement.

 Transfer to Peru

 On 7 August 1984, Washoe County and three of her sister ships -- USS Traverse County (LST-1160), USS Waldo County (LST-1163), and USS Walworth County (LST-1164)—were leased to Peru, and Washoe County was commissioned into service in the Peruvian Navy as BAP Callao (DT-143) on 4 March 1985.
 Peru renewed the lease on all four ships in August 1989 and August 1994, and the United States sold all four outright to Peru under the Security Assistance Program on 26 April 1999; all four were struck from the U.S. Naval Register on the day of the sale.